This blog post was updated August 25, 2020 for current status due to the COVID-19 Pandemic.

-Sundays in October, Camden Snow Bowl offers chair lift rides to see the amazing colors and the ocean.
+Sundays in October Camden Snow Bowl offers chair lift rides to see the amazing colors and the ocean.
 Chairlifts will run in 2020.
 Check Camden Snow Bowl for dates and times, not posted at the time of this update.

 Find Your Home Away from Home in Camden

 Reserve a room at our Camden Maine Inn.
-Check out the Promotions page to find our current offerings to enjoy the spectacular fall foliage in the Camden area!
+Check out the Promotions page to find our current offerings to enjoy the best of fall in Camden Maine!
 Follow the official report for status/progress of the changing leaves in Maine.